BZoennchen/Pages/_posts/2026-08-19-cognition-as-construction-en.md

 Whether one takes Kant's transcendental-philosophical route (where the conditions for the possibility of cognition lie within the subject itself, in its forms of intuition and categories) or Hegel's dialectical route (where subject and object mediate one another through an unfolding historical process)---in both cases, the lack of direct access to reality is treated as an obstacle to be overcome.
 The operative word here is "**although**": the closedness of cognition is viewed as a problem, a structural deficiency that cognition must somehow transcend to achieve its aim.

-The decisive turn of radical constructivism---one that Luhmann readily adopts--is a shift from "**although**" to "**because**."
+The decisive turn of radical constructivism---one that Luhmann readily adopts---is a shift from "**although**" to "**because**."
 What Kant and Hegel viewed as a deficit to be overcome becomes the very precondition of cognition.
 The premise is no longer that cognition succeeds despite its closure from the world, but rather that it succeeds only **because** it is closed.

-Luhmann calls this an "empirical finding," arguing that when we look at our environment, we observe operationally closed systems.
+Luhmann calls this an "empirical finding," arguing that when we look at our environment, we observe *operationally closed systems*.
 This is a surprising choice of words regarding the topic and our "naiv" starting point.
 These "empirical findings" are heavily laden with presuppositions; they only be thought of as "real" through the very theory they are supposed to ground.
 The logic is undeniably circular, and anyone who finds such circularity inadmissible might as well set the text aside here.
 Furthermore, by claiming an empirical basis, Luhmann makes far less rigorous demands than Kant.
-He offers no necessary, a priori validity.
+He offers no necessary, *a priori* validity.
 Instead, his findings are explicitly fallible and revisable, making no claim to ultimate, independent certainty.
 While this may disappoint anyone seeking the **Absolute**, it underscores that Luhmann's theoretical edifice is built not on pure philosophical speculation, but on the observation of real-world phenomena (like brains or communication).

-Drawing on Maturana and Varela (cf. {% cite maturana:1987 %}), Luhmann offers examples of *autopoiesis* and *operational closure*.
+Drawing on {% cite maturana:1987 %}, Luhmann offers examples of *autopoiesis* and *operational closure*.
 A brain, for instance, does not "see" light or "hear" sound directly.
 Neurons respond only to the electrochemical impulses of other neurons, never directly to the outside world.
 Figuratively speaking, the brain is blind and deaf to its environment, operating exclusively within its own network.
-Strikingly, communication (**!**) operates the same way: it can only connect to further communication, never directly to physical or psychic events
+Strikingly, communication (**!**) operates the same way: it can only connect to further communication, never directly to physical or psychic events.
 The environment---whether a consciousness, a brain, or a natural event---cannot "join the conversation."
 It can trigger communication, but it can never become part of it.
-(Luhmann famoulsy aruges that social systems are operationally closed and that humans belong to their environment.)
+(Luhmann famoulsy concludes that humans belong to the environment of social systems.)

-The same logic applies to consciousness {% cite luhmann:1985 %}, traditionally viewed as the "subject" of cognition.
+The same logic applies to consciousness, traditionally viewed as the "subject" of cognition {% cite luhmann:1985 %}.
 Psychic systems are closed loops; thoughts connect only to other thoughts, never directly to the world or to another mind.
 Consciousness can produce information (by drawing internal distinctions) only because it is wired to be *environment-indifferent*.
-Again, this succeeds not despite its insulation, but because of it---this closure prevents the environment from constantly interfering.
+Again, it succeeds not despite its insulation, but because of it---closure prevents the environment from constantly interfering.

-Through this abstraction---and by admitting communication into the ranks of observing systems---Luhmann entirely recasts the classical metaphor of the subject as the "seat" of cognition.
+Through this abstraction---and by admitting communication into the ranks of *observing systems*---Luhmann entirely recasts the classical metaphor of the subject as the "seat" of cognition.
 He does not refute Kant (which would exceed the ambitions of systems theory) but rather revises him.
 The core of this revision strips consciousness of its privileged status as the transcendental site of cognition, demoting it to just one of several (structural) equal autopoietic systems.
 This shift has far-reaching consequences for what "cognizing" within a consciousness actually means.